Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 The WCAG&nbsp;2 breakpoints have no support in peer reviewed empirical studies, and no effort is made to recognize that "font-size" does not relate to the actual text size as rendered on screen.
 Further the contrast levels of 4.5:1 and 3:1 can be either completely inadequate, or paradoxically, more than is needed.
 Thus, being _"simple"_ is useless if it also means being wrong.
 WCAG&nbsp;2 barely considers spatial aspects, but moreover, the asserted "simplicity" is not a virtue, it is a part of how WCAG&nbsp;2 contrast SCs fail as guidelines.

 There is nothing about the APCA algorithm that prevents this simpleton approach.
-In fact, BridgePCA is a simple drop-in repacement for WCAG&nbsp;2's faulty math and methods.
+In fact, BridgePCA is a simple drop-in replacement for WCAG&nbsp;2's faulty math and methods.
 But with the full APC-RC guideline comes both improved accessibility, and improved flexibility.
 The APC-RC is designed with good design in mind from the get-go.

 **Facts:** contrast perception of most text (as well as lines thinner than about 4px) is primarily driven by these _spatial_ characteristics.
 The font weight, size, or line thickness is the primary driver, as that is directly related to human contrast sensitivity.
 This is a matter of well developed, peer-reviewed scientific consensus, going back half a century at least (See Stevens et alia).
 APCA considers these well established aspects of visual perception, and the APC-RC guidelines are all referencing the well established scientific consensus in readability (Legge, Whittacker, Lovie-Kitchin, et alia).